U.S. Patent Pending · App. № 19/658,620

 Outright Acquisition

-Full transfer of patent and protocol IP.
+Full transfer of patent rights and technical disclosure.

 • Acquirer receives full title to U.S. Patent App. № 19/658,620 and all associated technical documentation.